Exploring Tokyo Part 2 – Photography + Travel Guide

 Shibuya Crossing is not the easiest shot to take.
 On our previous visit, we had photographed the crossing from several angles.
-For something different we thought we would try and get some higher viewpoints of Shibuya Crossing so we went to Magnet by Shibuya 109 (“MAG’s PARK”) on the roof.
-You do get a great aerial view here however it is through glass.
+For something different we thought we would try and get some higher viewpoints of Shibuya Crossing, so we went to Magnet by Shibuya 109 (“MAG’s PARK”) on the roof.
+You do get a great aerial view here, however, it is through glass panelling.
 Fortunately, we had our Lenskirt, but due to the angle of the glass, it made it a little awkward, but still possible (see image above).
-Unfortunately, no tripods are allowed here, so if shooting at night be prepared to raise your ISO.
+Unfortunately, no tripods are allowed here, so if you are shooting at night be prepared to raise your ISO.
 Getting to the observation deck is a little hidden as well.
 Take the escalator or elevator up to the 7th floor.
 Walk past all the restaurants and the dining area.
 The observation deck is hidden behind the restaurants and the entrance is through two double doors near the restrooms.
 Take the stairs up and you will immediately be greeted by the outdoor patio.
 You will see the queue for the Shibuya Crossing viewpoint.
 Open: 11:00- 23:00.
 Price: 300 yen.

-Another option, that has only recently been opened is Shibuya Sky which is located atop Shibuya Scramble Square, a high-rise located directly above Shibuya Station, with indoor and outdoor observation decks on the 45th and 46th floors.
-We did not get a chance to visit this time however based on the information available online you can get unobstructed views of the SkyTree, Roppongi, and Tokyo Tower to the east, Shinjuku and Yoyogi Park to the north, Shibuya Crossing below, and Mt.
+Another option, that has only recently been opened is Shibuya Sky which is located atop Shibuya Scramble Square, a high-rise located directly above Shibuya Station.
+The observatory has indoor and outdoor observation decks on the 45th and 46th floors.
+We did not get a chance to visit this time, however, based on the information available online you can get unobstructed views of the SkyTree, Roppongi, and Tokyo Tower to the east, Shinjuku and Yoyogi Park to the north, Shibuya Crossing below, and Mt.
 Fuji to the west.
-Entrance fee is 1800 yen when you book online or 2000 yen over the counter.
+The entrance fee is 1800 yen when you book online or 2000 yen over the counter.

 Temples, Yanaka, Kichijoji, Shimokitazawa, & Digital Art